-The long and short of it is we have one person, as far as I can tell, asking the obvious question.
+The long and short of it is we have one person asking the obvious question.
 Why are Jews liberal?
 His answer is that liberalism has become the religion of The Tribe.
 That’s a bit of a tautology, but at least it moves the ball down the field.
-The alternative theory as seen here, here and in the NYTimes book review is the typical boilerplate we see from the cult of modern liberalism every day.
-“The reason for X is the Cult is the shining city on the hill and down in the valley, where the bad people dwell, is Y.”
+The alternative theory as seen here, here and in the NYTimes book review is the typical boilerplate we see from the Left every day.
+“The reason for X is we are the good guys and down in the valley, where the bad people dwell, is Y.”

-I like the Podhoretz’s explanation for a number of reasons.
+Podhoretz’s explanation is good for a number of reasons.
 One is it fits with something we know about liberalism.
-It is clearly a religion for the hard thumping Liberals.
+It is clearly a religion.
 This political ideology provides the inner measures traditionally considered to be a religious territory, such as ethics, values, symbols, myths and rituals.
 At the same time, its attachment to the Standard Social Science Model, appeals to those raised in the Talmudic tradition.
 Instead of divining God’s will from the Torah, liberals divine the will of “science.”

 The trouble with this theory is Jews have been out front in American culture and politics for generations now.
 The days of Jewish entertainers, for example, passing themselves off as Italians are long gone.
 Joe Lieberman was a Vice Presidential candidate 15 years ago and probably kept Gore in the race.
 Lieberman was a very respected political figure and very publicly Jewish.
-I just don’t see how modern Jews would feel they have to cozy up to the elite for protection.
-They are the elite and mostly in control of America.
+Modern Jews don’t have to cozy up to the elite for protection, as they are the elite and mostly in control of America.

-That brings me back Podhoretz.
-I like his reasoning, but I have a couple of problems with it.
+There are a few other things to consider.
 Catholics, Episcopalians and Baptists have not followed the same path.
 Catholics used to be a core Democratic constituency, but that was more class and economics than religion.
 Plus, when they left their old church, they did not join the new faith.
 Instead they started voting Republican.
 Protestants certainly swapped the old religion for the new in many cases.
-Episcopalians, for example, are mostly moonats these days.
+Episcopalians, for example, are mostly way out on the far left these days.

 Genetics may hold the key.
 Jews, as known in the West, are not the same Jews as in the Middle East.
 Most Jews in the West are Ashkenazim, not Sephardim.
+They have a very different evolutionary arc and they have a different history.
+It’s not just the issue with you know who.
+The Jews of central and eastern Europe are different people from the Jews of Italy, Spain and the Middle East.
 Recent studies suggest Ashkenazim descend from the earliest Europeans.

 The majority of Ashkenazi Jews are descended from prehistoric European women, according to study published today (October 8) in Nature Communications.
 While the Jewish religion began in the Near East, and the Ashkenazi Jews were believed to have origins in the early indigenous tribes of this region, new evidence from mitochondrial DNA, which is passed on exclusively from mother to child, suggests that female ancestors of most modern Ashkenazi Jews converted to Judaism in the north Mediterranean around 2,000 years ago and later in west and central Europe.